robfatland/mocean/README.md

 - On the cloud start a Virtual Machine
+    - On AWS
-    - On AWS: += Custom TCP, port 8080, source 0.0.0.0/0
+        - += Custom TCP, port 8080, source 0.0.0.0/0
             - If this is not done during initialization of the instance:
                 - Add an inbound rule to the instance's Security Group
                     - Use the same three parameters: Custom TCP, port 8080, source 0.0.0.0/0
             - Use an elastic ip to ensure your server will always appear at the same URL
+        - For detailed notes on AWS EC2 launch see [this link](https://github.com/cloudbank-project/burnop/blob/main/aws-ec2-start-stop.md)
-- Log in to your VM and install miniconda by copying and pasting:
+- Log in to your VM and install miniconda by copying and pasting this text:

 ```